-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Lil Uzi Vert – ‘Eternal Atake’

-Roddy Ricch – ‘Please Excuse Me For Being Antisocial’
+Roddy Ricch – ‘Please Excuse Me For Being Antisocial’ – winner

 Favourite Song – Rap/Hip-Hop